Dementia

 Music for the Memory are a local charity providing fun, free weekly singing sessions for those with dementia and memory issues.
 Each week they run a secure Zoom session for everyone and fortnightly they meet face to face at the Emmanuel Centre in Battle.
 More details can be found on their website www.musicforthememory.net.

 DISC is a support service for the Carers and former Carers of people living with Dementia.
 They will support you from the journey to diagnosis until the end of your caring role.
-They provide regular sessions at Robertsbridge Village Hall.
+They have a Carers Support Group that meets at Robertsbridge Village Hall on the first Wednesday of every month from 10.30am to 12.30pm.
+Please note, this is for carers only.
 Find out more on their website www.discdementiasupport.org

 Date published: 15th September, 2020